akabhowmick/gpt-recipe-guide/CONTRIBUTING.md

 ## Contributing Code

-1. **Fork the repository and create your branch from `master`.**
+1. **Fork the repository and create your branch from `main`.**
-   If it's not an urgent bug fix, you should branch from `master` and work on the feature or fix in there.
+   If it's not an urgent bug fix, you should branch from `main` and work on the feature or fix in there.

 2. **Conduct your changes.**
    Make your changes following best practices for coding in the project's language.